Mortgage rates Switzerland 2026: Historical development and forecast

 How have mortgage rates developed since 2012?

-Interest rate levels in Switzerland reached a historic low in 2015 — the SNB introduced negative interest rates (-0.75%), and 10-year fixed-rate mortgages fell below 1.40%.
-From 2018 to 2021, rates stagnated before the global inflation wave in 2022–2023 triggered a rapid rise: 10-year mortgages climbed to over 3.0% in October 2023.
-Since 2024, they have been falling again, currently around 1.65% at the median.
+Interest rates in Switzerland hit a historic low in 2015 — the SNB introduced negative interest rates (-0.75%), and 10-year fixed-rate mortgages fell below 1.40%.
+From 2018 to 2021, rates stagnated before the global inflation wave of 2022–2023 triggered a rapid rise: the annual average for 10-year mortgages climbed to around 2.9% in 2023 (peak months above 3%).
+Since 2024 they have been falling again — around 2.0% on an annual average in 2026, with current offers around 1.65%.

 What is driving current mortgage rates?